-SAT Competition 2011 version 587f released.
+SAT Competition 2016 version

 Version al6 is a stripped down and slightly improved variant of version agm submitted to the SAT Challenge 2012, which is currently not available publically.
 The main differences compared to agm are on the positive side an improved reduce scheduler (similar to 587f), and on the negative side the removal of two yet unpublished probing techniques.

-Version 587f won 4 medals in the last SAT Competition 2011 including a gold medal in the parallel application track on multi-core machines for Plingeling.
+Version 587f won 4 medals in the SAT Competition 2011 including a gold medal in the parallel application track on multi-core machines for Plingeling.
 It was running hors concours in the SAT Challenge 2012 and would have won the application single engine track.

 Version 276 was the first cleaned up public release.
 It is almost identical to version 271 of Lingeling and Plingeling, which was used in the SAT Race 2010.
 Lingeling was ranked second in the main track and Plingeling ranked first in the parallel track.

 By default it is also prohibited to use these newer version of Lingeling as part of a competition, without explicit written permission.

 Old versions of the source code of Lingeling and Plingeling were and still are available under GPL.

 The C API of Lingeling has its origin in the one of PicoSAT.
 The header file of PicoSAT is much better documented than the one of Lingeling.
 Thus you might want to consult the header files of both solvers.
 There is also a slide set from a tutorial on using PicoSAT which contains actual C code.

 A. Biere.
 Lingeling, Plingeling and Treengeling Entering the SAT Competition 2013.
 In Proceedings of SAT Competition 2013, A. Balint, A. Belov, M. Heule, M. Järvisalo (editors), vol. B-2013-1 of Department of Computer Science Series of Publications B, pages 51-52, University of Helsinki, 2013.